-In addition to the general admissions requirements (see General Requirements), for favorable admissions consideration to the Master of Science in Nursing program, an applicant must meet all of the following entrance requirements:
+In addition to the general admission requirements, for favorable admissions consideration to the Master of Science in Nursing program, an applicant must meet all the following entrance requirements:

-- 1. Provide verification of completion of a bachelor's degree program on an official transcript from an accredited college or university. - a.
-Applicants with an undergraduate GPA of 3.0 or higher may be admitted in good standing. - b.
-Applicants with an undergraduate GPA of 2.5-2.99 may be admitted under caution;
+- 1. Provide verification of completion of a bachelor's degree program on an official transcript from an accredited college or university. - Applicants with an undergraduate GPA of 3.0 or higher may be admitted in good standing. - 2.
+Licensure as a Registered Nurse in the United States active status - 3.
+Two (2) years of full-time clinical nursing experience.